KFERMercer/chaturbate-grabber/README.md

       > It will build a minimal FFmpeg tailored for ctbcap on-the-fly in Docker for minimizes the image size. (~ 18MB)

       > You can also chose Pre-built FFmpeg from Alpine repos to avoids compilation on low-power devices.
 But it will increases image size significantly. (~ 140MB)\
-      > Use this command to use Pre-built FFmpeg:\
+      > Use this command to use pre-built FFmpeg:\
       > `docker build --build-arg BUILD_TARGET=fat --target fat -t ctbcap ./`

   4. RUN SIMP RUN!